sastikamd/ExpenseTrackerF/README.md

-# Smart Expense Tracker - Indian Rupees Version
+# smart Expense Tracker - Indian Rupees Version

 A comprehensive expense tracking application built with React JS, now featuring **Indian Rupees (₹)** as the currency.
 The app is organized into modular components for better maintainability and code organization.